rundeck/docs/docs/administration/configuration/config-file-reference.md

 You have the option to use a groovy formatted rundeck-config(rundeck-config.groovy) instead of the default rundeck-config.properties.
 Or, you can use some combination of the two by placing some properties in one, and some in the other.

-The groovy format is a java-like language, but is not the same as properties.Make sure you put quotes around all string values, but not booleans or numbers.
+The groovy format is a java-like language, but is not the same as properties.
+Make sure you put quotes around all string values, but not booleans or numbers.

 Java properties format: